-Margarita de Monterrosa Associate AIA, LEED AP BD + C
+Margarita de Monterrosa AIA, RID, LEED AP BD+C

-Page Technical Designer and Project Architect Margarita de Monterrosa has followed a less-traditional path to career success.
+Page Project Architect Margarita de Monterrosa has followed a less-traditional path to career success.
 It helps make her a valuable asset to Page, which prizes diverse experiences and perspectives in its workforce.
 She also came to join Page through an unusual set of circumstances.

 Margarita received her Bachelor’s degree in Architecture in her hometown of San Salvador where she also served as a TA in Design Studio and Architectural Presentation techniques.
 Upon graduation, she learned the dean of the architectural school had nominated her as one of three candidates for a Fulbright scholarship in a Masters in Architecture program in the US.